omahs/documentation-11/docs/quickstart/quickstart_chains/comos-secret.md

 type User @entity {
   id: ID!
-  transactions: [Transaction] @derivedFrom(field:"from") #This allows us to make a reverse lookup on an entity to a relation }
+  transactions: [Staking] @derivedFrom(field:"from") #This allows us to make a reverse lookup on an entity to a relation }
 ```